• Skip to primary navigation

 Print

-Fresh Tomato Salsa made in a food processor with roma tomatoes, onion and green bell peppers.
-This homemade salsa recipe is ready in minutes and tastes best straight from your garden!
-Serve with tortilla chips or your next Mexican meal!
+Easy Fresh Tomato Salsa made in a food processor using ripe Roma tomatoes, green bell peppers, onion, and a touch of jalapeño for flavor.
+This quick homemade salsa recipe comes together in minutes and is perfect for dipping with tortilla chips or serving alongside tacos, burritos, or your favorite Mexican dishes.
+Garden-fresh and packed with flavor!

 By: Pamela Reed